YextSolutions/tt-job-searcher/README.md

 # TT-JOB-SEARCHER

-This repository is the completed version of the (Search UI React track on Yext Hitchhikers)[https://hitchhikers.yext.com/tracks/search-ui-react/].
+This repository is the completed version of the [Search UI React track on Yext Hitchhikers](https://hitchhikers.yext.com/tracks/search-ui-react/).
 You can either follow along with that track to learn how to build this project from scratch or you can get started with this repo.

 ## Getting Started